Crime Busters: Plot

 Wilbur Walsh (Bud Spencer) and Matt Kirby (Terence Hill) are in Miami, looking for work as longshoremen.
 The area is managed by shady dealers who refuse to give them a job.
 The dealers are beaten up and have three of their cars wrecked in the process.
 Walsh and Kirby meet up and then leave the dock, tired of looking for a job.
 Matt is particularly intrigued by the closed nature of Wilbur, who tries to avoid it in any way.

 Matt, after introducing himself, suggests that Walsh and he should work together on something he had been planning; the robbery of a supermarket.
 Walsh accepts, aided by Kirby's conniving ways to remove police attention, but by mistake, the two end up in the police station and, to prevent being locked away, they say that they want to become police officers, which is granted.

-Both Matt and Wilbur complete their training, even though they differ in their unorthodox methods of making arrests and overall rebellious nature, eventually being on real service.
+Both Kirby and Walsh complete their training, even though they differ in their unorthodox methods of making arrests and overall rebellious nature, eventually being on real service.
 During their job, Kirby becomes familiar with a Chinese family whose uncle was killed by unknown assailants.
 Upon investigation, the two come to face the same ruffians that spread to the port and denied them a job before.
 The criminals will be the key to "the two super feet almost flat" to get to the heart of the gang of traffickers.